sitedata/checklyhq.com/site/content/docs/reporting/_index.md

 - Response Time (`P99`)
 - Check Tags

 Remember these statistics, like success ratio and response times, are calculated based upon the date range selected.
-By default this is **Last 24 Hours**.
+By default, this is **Last 24 Hours**.